Sukhothai; The Dawn of Happiness

 Sukhothai brief but brilliant hundred and fifty years (1238-1376), the walled city of Sukhothai presided as the capital of Thailand.
-Now an impressive assembly of elegant ruins, Muang Kao, (Old city),58km northwest of Phitsanulok, has been designated the Sukhothai Historical Park Most travelers’ stay in “New” city, a modern market town 12km to the east, which has good travel links between the old city it also is the best place to connect with the long-distance buses.
-UNESCO declared Sukhothai as the World heritage.
-For the three nights around the Loy Krathong festival in November, a son et lumière show is held at Old Sukhothai.
+Now an impressive assembly of elegant ruins, Muang Kao, (Old city),58km northwest of Phitsanulok, has been designated the Sukhothai historical park.

-Sukhothai Old City This is a UNESCO World Heritage site full of history and nearly 200 temples that were excavation and part of them are reconstructed.
-It will bring you back in time to Thailand’s early capital.
+This is a UNESCO World Heritage site full of history and nearly 200 temples that were excavation and part of them are reconstructed.
+It will bring you back in time to the Thailand’s early capital.
 Also, there’s information boards and information center in English outside every building so this is very convenient for you.

 This is one of the oldest and most important temples in Thailand.
-The temple is surrounded by 185 chedis, six warns of varying size, a bot, and eleven sales.
-The towering main chedi at the center of the site is the most impressive one.
+The temple is surrounded by 185 chedis, six wiharns of varying size, a bot, and eleven salas.
+The towering main chedi at the center of the site is most impressive one.

 Sukhothai Historical Park

 A very pleasant place to visit and tour around, it is home to many superbly decorated temples with lovely scenic greenery.
 It has been untouched by civilization for many hundreds of years.
 This should be your first choice when you want to take a break from the city life of Bangkok.